sptrakesh/mongo-service/README.md

 ```json
 { "create" : 2, "delete" : 0 }
 ```

+#### Aggregation Pipeline
+Basic support for using *aggregation pipeline* features.
+This feature will be expanded as use cases expand over a period of time.
+At present, only simple *match* and *group* combination is implemented.

+The `document` in the payload must include two sub-documents with the `match` and `group` specifications.
+The matching documents will be returned in a `results` array in the response.

 ### Document Response
 Create, update and delete actions only return some meta information about the